NASA: Space Shuttle

-Following the collapse of the Soviet Union, the Russian Federation and United States initiated the Shuttle-Mir program.
-The first Russian cosmonaut flew on the STS-60 mission in 1994 and the Discovery rendezvoused, but did not dock with, the Russian Mir in the STS-63 mission.
-This was followed by Atlantis STS-71 mission where it accomplished the initial intended mission for the Space Shuttle, docking with a space station and transferring supplies and personnel.
-The Shuttle-Mir program would continue until 1998, when a series of orbital accidents on the space station spelled an end to the program.
+Following the collapse of the Soviet Union, the Russian Federation and the United States initiated the Shuttle–Mir program.
+The first Russian cosmonaut to fly on a Shuttle participated in the STS-60 mission in 1994, and Discovery performed a historic rendezvous—but did not dock—with the Russian space station Mir during STS-63.
+This was followed by Atlantiss STS-71 mission, achieving the Space Shuttle's long-intended goal of docking with a space station to transfer supplies and personnel.
+The Shuttle–Mir program continued until 1998, when an aging infrastructure and a series of orbital accidents aboard the Russian station brought it to an end.

-In 2003, a second space shuttle was destroyed when the Columbia was destroyed upon reentry during the STS-107 mission, resulting in the loss of the spacecraft and all seven astronauts.
-This accident marked the beginning of the retiring of the Space Shuttle program, with President George W. Bush directing that upon the completion of the International Space Station, the space shuttle be retired.
-In 2006, the Space Shuttle returned to flight, conducting several mission to service the Hubble Space Telescope, but was retired following the STS-135 resupply mission to the International Space Station in 2011.
+In 2003, a second orbiter was lost when Columbia disintegrated upon reentry during the STS-107 mission, resulting in the deaths of all seven astronauts.
+This tragedy marked the beginning of the end for the program, with President George W. Bush directing that the Space Shuttle be retired upon the completion of the ISS.
+The fleet returned to flight in 2006, executing critical missions to assemble the ISS and perform a final servicing of the Hubble Space Telescope.
+The Space Shuttle program concluded entirely after the STS-135 resupply mission in 2011.